Mykrobe-tools/mykrobe-atlas-k8/README.md

 For example:

-for Development: copy config-dev.sample.sh
+* Development: copy config-dev.sample.sh

-for UAT: copy config-uat.sample.sh
+* UAT: copy config-uat.sample.sh

-for Production: copy config-prod.sample.sh
+* Production: copy config-prod.sample.sh

-Replace the passwords and keys then run it in.

-This will create a deployemt for the api
+Replace the passwords and keys then run it in using e.g. `./config-dev.sh`.
+This will create a deployemt for the API

 Verify using